NSAWTraining/GithubProjectManagement/README.md

     - :clipboard: **Ideas**: Generate good, bad, and maybe ideas!
        - Pick a marine animal to build (e.g., shark, tuna, crab, anchovy) and collaboratively decide what your exhibit needs and write down each "task" (aka drawing assignment) on a post-it (e.g., teeth, claws, fins, scales).
     - :ticket: **Ready to work on**: The idea now has a clear path forward and someone can pick up the task.
-      - Organize tasks to get the ready for deligation.
+      - Organize tasks to get the ready for delegation.
     - :construction_worker: **In progress**: Assign tasks and get to work!
 Let your team mates know you're on it.
     - :heavy_check_mark: **Done**: You did it!
 Let your team mates know you got the job done.
  - (5 min each:) Report out!
 What were your animal components and how efficient was the team at getting the task done?